 The most common way to assess applicants is to use an interview or written assignment.
 Additional assessment methods:

 - Interviews (DOCX, 180KB): In person interviews, phone interviews and online interviews

 - Simulations: In-basket exercises, role plays and oral presentations

 - Written assignments: Multiple choice, short answer, essay/long answer, true/false, and checklist/matching

 - Online testing: Behavioural testing, cognitive testing, skill testing

 - Past work performance checks: Reference checks, work samples and performance reviews

-- Physical tests: Capacity or aptitude
+- Physical tests: Capacity or aptitude tests

 For information on providing accommodation during the hiring process, see the Manager's Guide to Reasonable Accommodation (PDF, 438KB).